-Pentacyclic triterpenoids are used as anti-inflammatories and have anti-tumor and anti-hypertensive properties that make them an important tool in cancer treatment.
+Pentacyclic triterpenoids are used as anti-inflammatories and have anti-tumor and anti-hypertensive properties, making them an important tool in cancer treatment.

 However, they can be incredibly toxic when consumed and result in a wide range of side effects resulting in death in some pets.

-Out of this class, the two main compounds found in lantanas are lantadene A (AKA rehmannic acid) and lantadene B.
+Out of this class, the two main compounds found in lantana shrubs are lantadene A (AKA rehmannic acid) and lantadene B.

 Effects on Cats and Dogs

-Thankfully, cates and dogs tend to only nibble on lantanas, causing more mild symptoms.
+Thankfully, cats and dogs tend to only nibble on lantanas, causing milder symptoms.